-With exclusive access, enter the former dwelling of Leonardo da Vinci for a gourmet dinner served by a chef and personal butler, enhanced by a fine view of the Duomo.
+With exclusive access, enter the former dwelling of Leonardo da Vinci for a gourmet dinner served by a chef and personal attendant, enhanced by a fine view of the Duomo.

 In 1367, Italian architect Neri di Fioravante proposed building the dome of the Cattedrale di Santa Maria del Fiore without traditional Gothic buttresses – and his plan helped mark the beginning of the Italian Renaissance.
 Engineered into existence by Filippo Brunelleschi, it is still the largest masonry dome in the world, sitting atop one of Italy’s largest structures: the basilica known as Il Duomo di Firenze.